 TN lockdown guidelines: E-registrations mandatory except for 3 states

-Chennai, Nov 30: The Tamil Nadu government has announced the reopening of final year undergraduate course in colleges and universities, including arts, science, technology, engineering, agriculture fishers and veterinary from December 7 onwards.
+Chennai, Nov 30: The Tamil Nadu government has announced the reopening of final year undergraduate courses in colleges and universities, including arts, science, technology, engineering, agriculture fishers and veterinary from December 7 onwards.

-"Lockdown is extended till December 31," chief minister Edappadi K Palaniswami said.
+"Lockdown is extended till December 31," Chief Minister Edappadi K Palaniswami said.
 Hostels would be allowed to permit students as well.

 New COVID-19 guidelines: Your complete guide

-Medical and allied heath science colleges will reopen for UG and PG courses from December 7.
+Medical and allied health science colleges will reopen for UG and PG courses from December 7.

 Further it was said that beaches would be allowed for public access from December 14 and tourist places can be opened for visitors.
 Exhibition halls for business to business purposes are allowed to function.